Between a pandemic and Black Lives Matter protests, 2020 changed the life trajectories of many college students

 He isn’t alone.
 The pandemic highlighted inequalities in our society that students took as a call to action.

-UW freshman Shoaib Laghari, who was born in Pakistan and grew up in Nashville, Tennessee, said that when he started classes, he had lots of interests.
+University of Washington freshman Shoaib Laghari, who was born in Pakistan and grew up in Nashville, Tennessee, said that when he started classes, he had lots of interests.
 So many that he opted to take political science, economics and computer science classes in place of his general education requirements.

 But he ultimately chose to major in economics after he watched the COVID-19 pandemic expose inequalities, like how ethnic minorities are more likely than white people to get COVID-19, and to die from it, according to research from the Centers for Disease Control and Prevention.